egeek/corda/docs/source/corda-configuration-file.rst

     interfaces, and then by sending an IP discovery request to the network map service.
 Set to ``false`` to disable.

 :compatibilityZoneURL: The root address of Corda compatibility zone network management services, it is used by the Corda node to register with the network and
     obtain Corda node certificate, (See :doc:`permissioning` for more information.) and also used by the node to obtain network map information.
+Cannot be set at the same time as the ``networkServices`` option.

+:networkServices: If the Corda compatibility zone services, both network map and registration (doorman), are not running on the same endpoint
+    and thus have different URLs then this option should be used in place of the ``compatibilityZoneURL`` setting.

+    :doormanURL: Root address of the network registration service.
+    :networkMapURL: Root address of the network map service.

+.. note:: Only one of ``compatibilityZoneURL`` or ``networkServices`` should be used.

 :jvmArgs: An optional list of JVM args, as strings, which replace those inherited from the command line when launching via ``corda.jar``
     only. e.g. ``jvmArgs = [ "-Xmx220m", "-Xms220m", "-XX:+UseG1GC" ]``